AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/writing/2020-04-04-seo-blogging-tips.md

 Learn more about [repurposing old content for SEO](https://neilpatel.com/blog/does-repurposing-content-work-heres-a-data-driven-answer/).

-## 8. Cross-Post Your Articles on Other Sites
+{% include linkedHeading.html heading="8.
+Cross-Post Your Articles on Other Sites" level=2 %}

 You definitely want to drive organic search traffic to your blog through SEO, but this is by no means the only way to grow your reader base.
 Another effective strategy is to syndicate your content on other sites and link back to the post on your own website.
 But there are some important factors to consider before you do this.

-### Give Google Time to Index Your Blog Post
+{% include linkedHeading.html heading="Give Google Time to Index Your Blog Post" level=3 %}

 You published your latest masterpiece.
 Do you immediately run off to other sites and repost it?
 If so, you could very well be killing traffic to your site because Google will flag those pieces as **duplicate content**.
 It'll have to pick which one it considers to be the original piece, and that may end up not being your own blog post, which is not what you want.